inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	'I saw Karp in the elevator and he said it was probably NP- complete.'

-"Most people would like to be delivered from temptation but would like it to keep in touch."
+"Most people would like to be livered from temptation but would like it to keep in touch."
 -- Robert Orben
 Come live with me, and be my love,
 And we will some new pleasures prove
-Of golden sands, and crystal brooks,
+Of goln sands, and crystal brooks,
 With silken lines, and silver hooks.
 		-- John Donne
 Intel engineering seem to have misheard Intel marketing strategy.
-The phrase was "Divide and conquer" not "Divide and cock up"
+The phrase was "Divi and conquer" not "Divi and cock up"
 (By iialan@www.linux.org.uk, Alan Cox)
-A triangle which has an angle of 135 degrees is called an obscene triangle. senility, n.:
+A triangle which has an angle of 135 grees is called an obscene triangle. senility, n.:
-	The state of mind of elderly persons with whom one happens to disagree.
+	The state of mind of elrly persons with whom one happens to disagree.
-It will be generally found that th who sneer habitually at human nature and affect to despise it,  among its worst and least pleasant examples.
+It will be generally found that th who sneer habitually at human nature and affect to spise it,  among its worst and least pleasant examples.
 		-- Charles Dickens
-Is death legally binding?
+Is ath legally binding?
 Did you hear that there's a group of South American Indians that worship the number zero?